mrkndrwslmn/ITEC-204---33-Keywords/README.md

 # Library Management System

 A simple Python-based application for managing a library's books and students.
 The system allows you to add and search for books, add students, check books in and out, collect fees, and remove students.
-Data is stored in CSV files for persistence.
+Data is stored in CSV files.

 ## Features